I’m deaf, I’m in mourning; I’ve just had a 2nd child.

 from Rattle #38, Winter 2012

 Martha Silano: “I cannot needlepoint, crochet, or knit but I’m rather handy with a hoe and spatula.
 Writing poetry permits me plenty of time to pay attention to willows, gentians, nighthawks, outdated grammar books, constellations, clouds, and thrift store curiosities.
-This focus affords a closer connection to the beautiful and mysterious, while reinforcing the relative insignificance of to-do lists, dirty dishes, and bad hair days.” ( website)
+This focus affords a closer connection to the beautiful and mysterious, while reinforcing the relative insignificance of to-do lists, dirty dishes, and bad hair days.” ( web)